Quiet Your Spirit.

 Turn off the TV, phone and close the computer.
 You don’t have to take a long time.
 But you need to take some time.

-Music can be helpful.
+I like to play worship music while I worship.
 Sing a song to Jesus.
 If you play an instrument, play quietly.
 Again, don’t focus on playing the song or the song itself.
 Just focus on Jesus.

 While you rest in His presence, don’t be afraid of the quietness.